Unsolved problems in medicine

 This article discusses notable unsolved problems in medicine.
-Many of the problems relate to how drugs work (the so-called mechanism of action), and to diseases with an unknown cause, the so-called Idiopathic diseases.
+Many of the problems relate to how drugs work (the so-called mechanism of action), and to diseases with an unknown cause, the so-called idiopathic diseases.

 Definition of "disease"

 There is no overarching, clear definition of what a disease is.
 On one hand, there is a scientific definition which is tied to a physiological process, and on the other hand, there is the subjective suffering of a patient and the loss of their life quality.
 Both approaches do not need to match, and they can even be contradictory.

 For example, when a patient seeks medical help because of a severe flu, the doctor will not care about the specific virological and immunological process behind the clearly visible suffering.
-This is contrasted by many hemochromatosis patients who will neither see suffering nor a change in his life quality, while the disease-causing process is severe and often deadly if left untreated.
+This is contrasted by many hemochromatosis patients who will neither see suffering nor a change in their life quality, while the disease-causing process is severe and often deadly if left untreated.
 Similarly, many cancers in their very early stages are asymptomatic (e.g. pancreatic cancer) and the patient still feels healthy, which delays seeking treatment.

 Sometimes, cultural factors also play a role in defining "disease".
 Erectile dysfunction was long seen as a negative but non-pathological state.
 The introduction of effective treatments has led to its acceptance as a disease.

 Even more difficulties arise when it comes to mental disorders.
 Depressions and anxiety disorders cause significant subjective suffering in the patient, but do not harm third persons.
 On the contrary, a narcissistic disorder or an impulse-control disorder does not cause any suffering in the patient, though the maintenance of healthy interpersonal relationships will be affected, and third persons can be harmed.

-There is also debate on whether non-normal behavior like paraphilias should be classified as a disease if they neither cause subjective suffering in the patient, nor endanger third persons.
+There is also debate on whether uncommon or socially taboo behaviors should be classified as a disease if they neither cause subjective suffering in the patient nor endanger third persons.
+Such behaviors can include paraphilias, behavior simply seen as "inappropriate" or atypical for the patient's age or gender, or certain symptoms of autism spectrum disorder (such as repetitive motions, circumscribed interests, unusual sensory preferences, a lack of eye contact, etc.).

+A wastebasket diagnosis is a diagnosis based on symptoms of unclear etiology, sometimes used as a formality for insurance to cover a treatment that may either treat the illness or improve the patient's symptoms or quality of life.
+Whether a certain disorder counts is up for debate.
+An example of a wastebasket diagnosis is fibromyalgia diagnosed via muscle pain of unclear source.